Requirements

 A control node is any machine with Ansible® installed.
 From the control node, you can run commands and playbooks from a laptop, desktop, or server.
 However, Windows® is not a supported controller for Ansible collections managing a z/OS node.

 All IBM z/OS collections are either Ansible Automation Platform Certified Content (AAP) or undergoing certification.
-Thus, the supported versions of Ansible align with the AAP Life Cycle which currently is Ansible versions 2.9 - 2.14.
+Thus, the supported versions of Ansible align with the AAP Life Cycle.
 For support, the controller must use the supported version of Ansible and when applicable the collections dependencies.
-Review the Ansible Automation Platform Certified Content to determine which versions of Ansible a collection is supporting.

 • OpenSSH